AfonsoAguilar-git/AfonsoAguilar-git/README.md

 - **Electronic Voting System** — Full stack web app for managing polls with CRUD operations, filtering, and a clean UI
 - **Task Manager** — Python desktop app with a PyQt5 interface for task management
-- **Voxel Gam** — Java OOP project built with jMonkeyEngine, inspired by Minecraft's voxel-based world
+- **Voxel Game** — Java OOP project built with jMonkeyEngine, inspired by Minecraft's voxel-based world

 ## Currently Learning